Mattcreates25/West_nile_virus/README.md

 ```

 ## generate tree
-The phylogenetic tree was recovered by maximum likelihood, using a general time reversible model
+The phylogenetic tree was recovered by maximum likelihood, using a general time reversible model ```Augur version 14 +``` introduced --tree-builder-args which allows the user to create a tree with bootstrap values.

 ```bash
 augur tree -a results/all_alignment.fasta -o results/tree.nwk --method iqtree --substitution-model GTR -o results/tree.nwk --tree-builder-args="-ninit 2 -n 2 -me 0.05"